+Bereavement leave is paid leave which is available to an employee related to the death of a member of the employee's immediate family as defined below.

-Upon request, full-time regular, limited-term or probationary employees shall receive necessary time off with pay, not to exceed forty (40) hours in any one (1) instance, to arrange for or attend a funeral of a member of their immediate family.
-Part-time employees will receive time off with pay in an amount not to exceed 20 hours of leave.
-For purposes of this Section, immediate family shall mean father, father-in-law, mother, mother-in-law, step-parent, brother, sister, wife, husband, registered domestic partner, child, grandparent, grandchild or legal guardian.
+A. For purposes of this Section, immediate family shall mean father, father-in-law, mother, mother-in-law, step-parent, brother, sister, spouse, registered domestic partner, child, step-child, grandparent, grandchild or person with whom the employee has/had a legal guardian relationship.